There are far too many websites that promise couriers extra work.

 Okay I know I go on about this too much, but the whole point of any work exchange site is WORK.
 And SDCN is actually fulfilling it’s purpose on that count.

-It’s still some way behind the Yellow team (CX) currently, but it’s doing alright and seems to be growing steadily.
+It’s still some way behind the Yellow team (Courier Exchange) currently, but it’s doing alright and seems to be growing steadily.

 What helps separate SDCN from lesser sites is that the work being posted here is more commercial work being sold peer-to-peer.
 Not the eBay/budget/removal type work of other sites (which will remain unnamed here).
 What does that mean for you?
 More likely to earn a half-decent rate.
 More likely to make good contacts too.